cloudspannerecosystem/liquibase-spanner/example/README.md

 Use the `build/libs/liquibase-extension-SNAPSHOT-all.jar`.

-## Installing the JAR
+## Installing and setting up Liquibase

+Install Liquibase Community CLI from [here](https://www.liquibase.org/).
+Alternatively, there are many other ways to install (e.g. brew on Mac OS/X).
+These examples were run with Liquibase 4.2.0.

-Copy the built jar or release jar into the Liquibase lib directory.
+Once Liquibase is installed, the built jar or release jar needs to be copied into the Liquibase lib directory.

-# Running the sample

 ## Starting a Spanner database